unbit/uwsgi-docs/OpenBSDhttpd.rst

    [uwsgi]
    fastcgi-socket = 127.0.0.1:3031
    fastcgi-modifier1 = 9
-   ; a simple cgi-bin directory
-   cgi = /var/www/cgi-bin
+   ; a simple cgi-bin directory (eventually remember to load the cgi plugin) cgi = /var/www/cgi-bin

 now you can place your cgi scripts in /var/www/cgi-bin (remember to give them the executable permission)